jyosthnamangaraj01/image-carousel/README.md

-# image-carousel
+# Image Carousel

-A simple image carousel built using HTML, CSS and JavaScript that allows users to slide through images using navigation controls.
+This is a beginner-friendly image carousel project created using HTML, CSS and JavaScript.

+## Features
+- Next and previous navigation buttons
+- Smooth sliding effect
+- Responsive layout

+## Technologies Used
+- HTML
+- CSS
+- JavaScript

+## Purpose
+This project was built to practice DOM manipulation and basic JavaScript logic.